Prachi-Prabha123/Prachi-Prabha123/README.md

 - 👋 Hi, I’m @Prachi-Prabha123
-- 👀 I’m interested in Coding
+- 👀 I’m interested in Coding and BTS
 - 🌱 I’m currently learning ...HTML,JS and CSS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ..